Strzok: Obama Directed Flynn Investigation, Biden Raised Logan Act

 Handwritten notes taken by former FBI agent Peter Strzok revealed that President Barack Obama directed the FBI to continue investigating Lt.
 Gen. (Ret.)
-Michael Flynn just weeks before he was to become President Trump’s national security adviser in a meeting during which Vice President Joe Biden suggested that Flynn violated the Logan Act.
+Michael Flynn just weeks before he was to become President Trump’s national security adviser, in a meeting during which Vice President Joe Biden suggested that Flynn violated the Logan Act.

 Up until now, it had been unclear exactly how involved Obama was in the FBI investigation of Trump’s national security adviser.